hombreperro45/docs/docs/library/sameboy.md

 ## Background

-SameBoy is an accuracy-focused Game Boy/Game Boy Color emulator in the vein of Gambatte, which now has a libretro core. |Author:- LIJI32
+SameBoy is an accuracy-focused Game Boy/Game Boy Color emulator in the vein of Gambatte, which now has a libretro core.

+Author(s):- LIJI32

+## Contribute to this documentation

+In order to propose improvements to this document, [visit it's corresponding source page on github](https://github.com/libretro/docs/tree/master/docs/library/sameboy.md).
+Changes are proposed using "Pull Requests."

 ## License